 The per capita income in Rochester in 2010 was $19,830, which is low income relative to New York, and lower middle income relative to the rest of the US.
 This equates to an annual income of $79,320 for a family of four.
 However, Rochester contains both very wealthy and poor people as well.
 Rochester also has one of the higher rates of people living in poverty in the nation, with 32.84% of its population below the federal poverty line.

 The most common language spoken in Rochester is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and Other Asian languages.